oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/5-labs-qa-checks/5-labs-qa-checks.md

   ![Completed Checklist](./images/completed-checklist-2.png " ")
   ![Last QA details populated](./images/last-qa-details-populated.png " ")

-8. Your stakeholders will verify the QA within 2 business days.
+8. Your stakeholders will verify the QA.
 They will reach out to you via WMS if there are more changes needed.
 Otherwise, they will move the workshop into **Completed** status.
 If you have not heard back from your stakeholders 2 business days after you submit the Self QA form, please message them via WMS.
 While you are waiting to hear back from your stakeholder, you can go to Lab 6 Task 2 and request publishing.

   ![Message](images/message-team.png " ")